Are you good at math and interested in metals, minerals, and their extraction? If yes, a career as a Mining Engineer could be ideal for you.

 7. Mining Engineer Work Conditions

-The job of a Mining Engineer is hands-on and involves spending extensive time on site, mostly in remote locations.
+The job of a Mining Engineer is hands-on and involves spending extensive time on-site, mostly in remote locations.
 Some professionals also work in offices and laboratories.
 When working in this role, you may require to travel or work for international companies.

-On-site mining engineers work on-site for some period and then return home for a break.
+On-site mining engineers work for some period and then return home for a break.
 While working, they live underground in confined spaces and under extreme weather conditions for months.

 The mining engineers work in different mines, such as mineral sand, coal, and iron ore mines.